 Lost or Stolen Parking Permits

-If a permit is lost or stolen, replacements are available at full price.
+If a Staff permit is lost or stolen, replacements are available at DPS office.

 Electric Vehicle Charging Stations

 Parking in the EV charging stations is limited solely to electric vehicles that are actively charging with a maximum time limit of 4 hours per vehicle.
 (No parking permit is needed as long as the above conditions are met)